rctilford/tilford_tech_support/content/_index.md

 {{< /features-section >}}

 {{< testimonials
-    title="Trusted by Modern Web Teams"
+    title="Trusted by [INSERT NAMES/ORGANIZATIONS HERE]"
-    description="See how teams are building better websites with our theme." animate="true"
+    description="See how tech can be tailored to your needs." animate="true"
     background-color="#f1f5f9"
 >}}